anoma/juvix-docs/docs/tutorials/learn.md

 ```

 The constructor `::` is declared as a right-associative infix operator
 with priority 5.
-The definition has a parameter `A` which is the element
+The definition has a parameter `A` which is the
-type.
+element type.
+Then `List Ty` is the type of lists with elements of
+type `Ty`.
+For example, `List Nat` is the type of lists of natural
+numbers, isomorphic to the type `NList` defined above.

 Now one can define the `map` function polymorphically: